 - 23. If we consider the question of the applicant's "notification" of the dispute to the respondent, it is clear from all of its traditional jurisprudence that the Court is genuinely reticent to make notification a precondition for the institution of proceedings.
 But today we are stepping into what is now a minefield.
 The clear skies that prevailed when the Court consistently recalled that there is no principle or rule in international law requiring the applicant to notify its claim to the respondent prior to filing its application are now filled with the menacing clouds of the 2011 decision even though that was based on an optional compromissory clause creating uncertainty and obscuring the general view. - 24.
-It should first be noted that the Court rightly rejected Pakistan's argument that there is no dispute because, amongst other things, there was no notification and there have been no relevant negotiations.
-Indeed, the Court states that: - (a) "[p]rior negotiations are not required where the Court has been seised on the basis of declarations made pursuant to Article 36, paragraph 2, of its Statute, unless one of the relevant declarations so provides"; and - (b) "although a formal diplomatic protest may be an important step to bring a claim of one party to the attention of the other, such a formal protest is not a necessary condition' for the existence of a dispute" (Judgment, para.
-35). - 25.
+It should first be noted that the United Kingdom does not seem to be far from sharing the Court's view when the latter states that: - (a) "[p]rior negotiations are not required where the Court has been seised on the basis of declarations made pursuant to Article 36, paragraph 2, of its Statute, unless one of the relevant declarations so provides"; and - (b) "although a formal diplomatic protest may be an important step to bring a claim of one party to the attention of the other, such a formal protest is not a necessary condition' for the existence of a dispute" (Judgment, para.
+38). - 25.
 We are thus perfectly assured that international law does not require prior negotiations or advance notification.
-Unfortunately, however, neither Pakistan nor the Court stopped there.
+But it is not on these points alone that the Court and the United Kingdom share their views.

-Leaving this legal territory and turning to the facts, Pakistan observes that if these prior negotiations and notification had taken place, they would at least have provided material proof that the dispute exists.
-That is entirely true, and there is nothing to prevent the Court from acknowledging that Pakistan is factually correct, but this does not in any way alter the legal situation, which is characterized by the absence of any precondition for the institution of proceedings by the Marshall Islands.
+Leaving this legal territory and turning to the facts, the United Kingdom observes that if these prior negotiations and notification had taken place, they would at least have provided material proof that the dispute exists.
+That is entirely true, and there is nothing to prevent the Court from acknowledging that the United Kingdom is factually correct, but this does not in any way alter the legal situation, which is characterized by the absence of any precondition for the institution of proceedings by the Marshall Islands.

-For its part, the Court added the following remark, which in itself appears problematic:
+For its part, the Court went beyond these shared views and added the following remark, which in itself appears problematic:

 "The evidence must show that the parties 'hold clearly opposite views' with respect to the issue brought before the Court . . .
 As reflected in previous decisions of the Court in which the existence of a dispute was under consideration, a dispute exists when it is demonstrated, on the basis of the evidence, that the respondent was aware, or could not have been unaware, that its views were 'positively opposed' by the applicant."
 (Ibid., para.
-38; emphasis added.)
+41; emphasis added.)